johkla/johkla.github.io/now.md

 this country is all about holding back the rivers and the sea. going with the flow is not an option here. hundreds of machines work day and night to pump the water out. it is rather like living in a leaky boat.

+and in the other country there's not enough water to put out the fires.

 ----------------------

 # not now